-PlayStation VR has been going strong for a couple of years now, and it’s amassed a surprisingly impressive selection of software in that time.
+What are the best PSVR games?
+PlayStation VR has been going strong for over three years now, and it’s amassed an incredibly impressive selection of software in that time.
 Of course, with new fans entering the virtual reality realm for the first time every single day, we figured that we’d compile a list of the best PSVR games to date.
-These are all must-own experiences, and they span the headset’s full spectrum of experiences, from epic blockbusters right the way through to smaller indie adventures.
+These are all must have experiences, and they span the headset’s full spectrum of software, from epic blockbusters right the way through to smaller indie adventures.

 Brighton-based developer FuturLab knows how to make a great feeling game, and Tiny Trax’s Scalextric-inspired slot racing is no exception.
 The game sees you seated stationary in the centre of some increasingly complicated tracks, and it’s up to you to follow the direction of your vehicle, as it skids and slides around hairpin bends.
 A clever drift mechanic adds depth to an otherwise simplistic affair, and while it’s relatively light on content, mastering its courses will require practice and precision.

 Maybe not the most obvious addition, but 2MD VR Football’s arcade quarterback action really works well with PSVR.
 The throwing mechanic is outrageously accurate, allowing you to hoof Hail Marys downfield like you’re Aaron Rodgers after he’s eaten his Weetabix.
 The arcade format means that the novelty does have a shelf-life, but the fact that you can even create your own plays makes this a worthy inclusion on our list.